egansou/Ocaml-functions/README.md

 Part 2: Recursive List Functions
 --------------------------------
 The following list functions will require recursion to complete.
-Include the `rec` keyword in your function definition to make use of recursion or you will get an unbound value error.
+I include the `rec` keyword in function definition to make use of recursion or I will get an unbound value error.

 #### get_val i lst
 - **Type**: `int -> int list -> int`